Internet Gambling Enforcement

 Unlawful Internet Gambling Enforcement Act (UIGEA) of 2006

-The UIGEA, signed into law in 2006, prohibits any person engaged in the business of betting or wagering (as defined in the Act) from knowingly accepting payments in connection with the participation of another person in unlawful internet gambling.
+The UIGEA, signed into law in 2006, prohibits any person engaged in the business of betting or wagering (as defined in the Act) from knowingly accpeting payments in connection with the participation of another person in unlawful Internet gambling.

-The Department of Treasury and the Federal Reserve Board have issued, Regulation GG, to enforce this Act.
-As defined in Regulation GG, unlawful Internet gambling means to "place, receive or otherwise knowingly transmit a bet or wager by any means which involves the use, at least in part, of the internet where such bet or wager is unlawful under any applicable Federal or State law in the State or Tribal lands in which the bet or wager is initiated, received or otherwise made".
+The Department of Treasury and the Federal Reserve Board have issued Regulation GG to enforce this Act.
+As defined in Regulation GG, unlawful Internet gambling means to "place, receive, or otherwise knowingly transmit a bet or wager by any means which involved the use, at least in part, of the Internet where such bet or wager is unlawful under any applicable Federal or State law in the State or Tribal lands in which the bet or wager is initiated, received, or otherwise made".